 USC Upstate has a broad-based intercollegiate athletic program for men and women.
-USC Upstate teams compete in NCAA Division II's Peach Belt Conference, which includes 11 other state-assisted schools in the Carolinas and Georgia.
-The University fields 11 varsity teams - basketball, soccer, golf and tennis for men and women in addition to baseball, softball and volleyball.
+USC Upstate teams compete in NCAA Division I Atlantic Sun Conference.
+The University fields 17 varsity teams - basketball, soccer, track and field, golf, tennis and cross country for men and women; baseball for men; and softball, volleyball, cheerleading and dance for women.